Tell us a little about yourself.

 Tell me about something that didn’t work so well this season.

 Something that you find is easy to grow and is generally successful every-time.
+Usually tomatoes and squash, seem to just go gangbusters, they seem to love the heat.

-Something you would steer new gardeners away from that you find is typically challenging to grow in your climate
+Something you would steer new gardeners away from that you find is typically challenging to grow in your climate.

 Which activity is your least favorite activity to do in the garden.